 Anne Angstenberger attended the University of California, San Diego with a Double Major in Political Science and History.
 She then moved to San Francisco and received her Masters of Education from the University of San Francisco.
 Anne began teaching high school history in the SF Bay Area in 2003, ranging from Modern World Studies, US Government, Economics and AP World History.
 In 2009, Anne began teaching for K12's CA Virtual Academy and has had a love for homeschool/online education ever since.
 She is very excited to be teaching Ancient Greek History and US and Modern History for Kolbe.
 Anne is also the current History Department Chair.
 In her free time, Anne enjoys exercising, reading, cooking, road trips, watching news commentary shows, and participating in church activities with her family.
-Anne currently resides in the SF Bay Are with her husband, four children (baby #5 set to arrive Summer 2017), and West Highland Terrier.
+Anne currently resides in the SF Bay Are with her husband, five children, and West Highland Terrier.

 A graduate of Seton Homestudy School, Meghan holds a Master's Degree in English from the University of North Florida, as well as Bachelor's Degrees in both English and History.
 She is married to her best friend, and lives in Florida with their two big dogs and two cats.
 Her favorite hobbies include reading, baking, fairy and folk tales, and hiking with her dogs.

 Therese Prudlo attended Christendom College where she received her B.A. in History and cemented her passion for studying all things historical.
 After college she worked as an assistant librarian until she and her husband started their family.
 She and her husband love the classical method of education and chose to educate their children in it with a heavy emphasis on studying all subjects through the lens of their favorite subject: History.
 While homeschooling 2 of her 3 children, she has made time over the years to run a few Art History classes for local homeschool groups, as well as providing guest lectures for her husband, a college History Professor, on Art and Architecture to his students.
 She also coordinates a study abroad trip with her husband to take students to Rome, Italy, in order to experience first-hand the development of western culture and how it influences us today.
 As her husband's first and final editor on all of his professional publications, she also helps him in his research as an ancient and medieval historian.
-Therese is very excited to continue teaching Greek History and Eighth-grade Modern History for Kolbe this year, as well as adding Era of Christendom to her classes.
 In her free time she enjoys reading, cooking (especially for friends and family), singing, planning trips with her husband and kids, volunteering at her local Catholic Charities food pantry, following the Boston Red Sox, and taking long walks in the woods around her house.
 Therese currently lives in Weaver, AL, with her husband and her three kids.